kudulab/public-blog/src/content/posts/2023-1-terraform-license-change.md

 +++
 date = "2023-09-19"
-title = "Terraform license updated  to Business Source License (BSL)" description = "A quick guide on how to navigate the situation of Terraform having a new license" images = [] math = "false" series = [] author = "Ava & Tom"
+title = "Terraform license updated to Business Source License (BSL)" description = "A quick guide on how to navigate the situation of Terraform having a new license" images = [] math = "false" series = [] author = "Ava"
 +++

 You may have noticed the recent changes around Terraform licensing.
 This post explains the current situation and who is affected.